 When we hear the term Stockholm Syndrome, we associate it with captivity.
-It is the strong emotional tie between the captor and the captive during captivity.
-The term became known after the failed bank robbery in central Stockholm, Sweden.
+It is the strong emotional tie between the captor and the captive during detention.
+The term became known after a failed bank robbery in central Stockholm, Sweden in 1973.

 On August 26, the police drilled a hole into the main vault from the apartment above.
 From this hole, the police took a picture of the hostages with Olofsson.
 The said picture circulated in the news.
 Olsson fired through this hole.
 He threatened to kill the hostages if the police would attempt any gas attack.

 The police asked criminologist Nils Bejerot for help with analyzing the event.
 At that time, the idea of brainwashing was not a new concept.
 Bejerot called the hostages’ reactions “Norrmalmstorgssyndromet” (Swedish), [translated as The Norrmalmstorg Syndrome].
-It later became known abroad as the Stockholm Syndrome.
+The term later became known abroad as the Stockholm Syndrome.

 AFTERMATH AND UNANSWERED QUESTIONS